People

 [CHARM Lab FA24 Social] From left to right, Debby, Juli, Aaron, Dr. Kim, Katie, and Sogol

-Wanlun (Debby) Chung (Ph.D.
-Student): Her research interests lie in strategic communication and communication technologies.
+Wanlun (Debby) Chang (Ph.D.
+Candidate): Her research interests lie in strategic communication and communication technologies.
 She joined the lab research group in Fall 2024 and is leading the parasocial interaction (PSI) project.